ExaFEL/exafel_project/kpp-docs/README.md

 ## 100,000 still shots of ferredoxin

-See [notes](notes.txt) for notes on previous processing 100,000 still shots; those notes do not follow the instructions above exactly.
+See [notes](notes.txt) for notes on previous processing of 100,000 still shots; those notes do not follow the instructions above exactly.

 **TODO with instructions above**